chrusty/devops-manifesto/Cassandra/Exercises/Auto-expiring-data-with-TTL.md

 Finishing up
 ------------
 You have just witnessed how data can be automatically aged-out of Cassandra.
 Bear in mind that data isn't actually removed once the TTL has expired... it is simply omitted from query results.
-It will in fact live on-disk for the duration of the grace-period, then removed during a compaction or repair after that time has elapsed.
+It will in fact live on-disk for the duration of the grace-period, then be removed during a compaction or repair after that time has elapsed.